ebi-gene-expression-group/atlas-package/README.md

 Now, with each push, Travis CI will run your tests and generate a report.
 You can display a test status badge going to Travis CI, clicking on the badge and pasting the Markdown embed snippet on your `README.md`.

 Enabling code coverage is very similar.
-You need to install the `coveralls` package:
+You need to enable your repository in [Coveralls](https://coveralls.io/) and install the `coveralls` package:
 ```
 npm install --save-dev coveralls
 ```